 Mobile Justlife involves bringing our services to individuals experiencing homelessness, rather than asking them to come to us.
-When we opened the Justlife Centre in Manchester, we focused primarily on the Openshaw and Ardwick areas because they had a high density of unsupported temporary accommodation.
-A recent research initiative enabled us to map out UTAs across Greater Manchester, bringing to light additional UTAs housing hundreds of residents.
+When we opened the Justlife Centre in Manchester, we focused primarily on the Openshaw and Ardwick areas because they had a high density of unsupported temporary accommodation, but recent research enabled us bringing to brought to light additional UTAs across Greater Manchester housing hundreds of residents.